siebrenf/ScaleTagToolkit/docs/rerunningScripts.md

 ### Dependency Installation
 To rerun these scripts locally, their dependencies must be installed into a conda environment which will be used for execution.
-Using this command from the `ScaleBio/ScaleTagToolkit/`  an ArchR env named `scalereport` will be created:
+Using this command from the `ScaleBio/ScaleTagToolkit/` a conda environment named `scalereport` will be created:

-`conda env create --quiet -f envs/scalereport.conda.yml && conda clean -a --yes`
+`conda env create --quiet --yes -f envs/scalereport.conda.yml`

-Once created this environment can be activated: <br>
+Once created this environment can be activated:

 `conda activate scalereport`

 ### Rerunning scripts